 Why You Should Plant Aloe Vera at Home

-Aloe Vera is a great plant for any gardener, it is easy to grow, and extremely rewarding.
-Aloe Vera propagates fairly easily through offshoots, small clones which appear around the base of larger plants.
+Aloe Vera is a great plant for any gardener; it is easy to grow and extremely rewarding.
+Aloe Vera propagates fairly easily through offshoots, small clones found at the base of larger plants.

 Aloe Vera is hardy to zone 9, 10 and 11, but it is not frost tolerant.
 If you are growing aloe Vera outdoors where temperatures can get close to freezing covering with a plant blanket or some kind of protection is advisable.

 Aloe Vera thrives as an indoor plant, the two most important factors for successfully growing your own aloe is finding a location with enough sun and ensuring the soil is well-draining.

 - Well-drained, sandy soil is best – use a cacti or succulent mix.
-If you prefer to mix your own try a sand base; supplement with potting soil and or compost (a 50/50 sand to organic material is a good guideline).
+If you prefer to mix your own, try a sand base; supplement with potting soil and/or compost (a 50/50 sand to organic material is a good guideline).
 Add gravel and sand to your own mix.

 - Water deeply, allow the soil to completely dry out before watering again.
 Create holes on the container to improve drainage.
 Aloe Vera plants grown outdoors will likely not need additional fertilizer provided adequate drainage and organic material.

-- Aloe Vera plants kept in containers may occasionally benefit from a general purpose fertilizer but frequent repotting with new potting mix as young plants increase in size is enough.
+- Aloe Vera plants kept in containers may occasionally benefit from a general purpose fertilizer but frequent re-potting with new potting mix as young plants increase in size is enough.
 If you have to use fertilizer, go for organic compost.